sm0keyyy/unmonitarr/README.md

 ## How It Works

+### Hierarchical Unmonitoring Logic

+The hierarchical unmonitoring system follows a bottom-up approach:

+1. **Episode Level**:
+   - Unmonitarr identifies episodes that match your target release groups
+   - These individual episodes are unmonitored first

+2. **Season Level**:
+   - After processing episodes, Unmonitarr checks each season
+   - If ALL episodes with files in a season are unmonitored, the season itself is unmonitored
+   - This keeps your Sonarr interface cleaner by hiding completed seasons

+3. **Series Level**:
+   - After processing seasons, Unmonitarr evaluates the entire series
+   - If ALL seasons with files are unmonitored, the series itself is unmonitored
+   - Crucially, the script preserves settings to ensure new seasons are still monitored
+   - This gives you the best of both worlds: a clean current library, with automatic handling of future content

+### Core Features

 1. **Smart Configuration**: Detects and fixes common configuration issues automatically
 2. **API Integration**: Fetches media items from Radarr/Sonarr APIs
 3. **Pattern Recognition**: Uses multiple specialized regex patterns to identify release groups